 Leaf-shape is elliptic, tapering to the tip as well as attenuating slightly.
 The leaf base is square to rounded.
 Leaf margins are entire and slightly wavy.
 The leaf surface is bright green, leathery and glossy.
 The leaf midrib is cream coloured to green, the lateral veining and reticulate net-veining more visible on the lower surface.
 This veining is translucent when held against the light; it is raised on the upper surface.
 Leaf dimensions are up to 10 cm by 5,5 cm, but usually much smaller.

 Scented greenish white flowers with narrow white petals grow solitary or in pairs on short stalks from leaf axils from midwinter to spring.
 The small fleshy ovoid fruit, up to 1 cm long, are green on the tree and yellow once they fall.
-Birds eat the fruit (Coates Palgrave, 2002; Pooley, 1993).
+Birds eat the fruit.

 The species distribution is coastal in the east of the Eastern Cape and the south of KwaZulu-Natal.